The History of Connemara West

 The property is now known as the Connemara West Centre.

-The Furniture Company
+ATU Connemara, The Furniture College

 Because the Letterfrack Industrial School buildings had lain vacant for almost five years, they were in a very poor state of repair and extensive renovations had to be carried out over a period of years.